drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/quantify_sim.gif){: loading=lazy }
 ### Similarity Coefficients of Relevant Properties

-As already mentioned, similarity is a subjective concept that requires relevant descriptors that can represent the properties to be compared (e.g. biological activities).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/similarity-coefficients-relevant-properties-87bb4213'><i class='fa fa-play' aria-hidden='true'></i></button>As already mentioned, similarity is a subjective concept that requires relevant descriptors that can represent the properties to be compared (e.g. biological activities).
 A poor choice of the relevant physicochemical properties or descriptors leads to similarity values that are meaningless.
 *[nce]: New Chemical Entity: a compound not previously described.